jlacar/aoc2015/README-Day18.md

 ## Part 1

-A straightforward GoL to find the state after 100 steps (generations).
+Pretty straightforward GoL implementation: find the state after 100 steps (generations).
+The bulk of the computing is in counting how many neighbors of a cell are lit.

+My first approach was to iterate over the possible offsets using an `IntRange` of `-1..1`.
+This required nested loops to go through the permutations of row and column offsets.
+I also needed some checks to ignore off-grid and the "self" coordinates with offsets of `(0, 0)`.

+Later, I realized this was too complicated and it would be simpler to just iterate through a list of eight possible offsets of neighbors.
+This allowed me to eliminate the check for `(0, 0)` offsets, leaving me with just the on-grid check.

 ## Part 2

-This part adds a rule that the cells at four corners of the grid are always on.
+This part adds a rule that the cells at the four corners of the grid are always on.
+Wanting to avoid duplication, I added a `transform` parameter to the `animate()` function.
+This would be used to decorate the grid with the four lit corners for `part2()`.
+I used an identity lambda as the default transformation so that it also worked without changing the call in `part1()`.

+See below for details of the refactoring.

 ## Notes